myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-08T07:32:08.614Z
+>
+> deck.blue provides 13 languages as display languages, including English!
+These languages are not automatic translations, but are made possible by the contributions of deck.blue community members :)

+If you are interested in translating deck.blue, take a look at this repository ✨

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-08T05:07:57.309Z
 >
 > I'm monitoring my DID document